ANU-Rocketry/control-panel/README.md

     * If you have in-built wifi on your Pi, you'll just need a keyboard, mouse and monitor to set it up
 1. Connect the LabJacks via USB to the Pi
 1. `cd ~/LJSoftware/src`
-1. Run `python server.py` to start the backend server (on port 8888 if you're interested)
+1. Run `python3.10 server.py` (with `--dev` for testing without live LabJacks connected) to start the backend server (on port 8888 if you're interested)

 How to start the front-end on your laptop
+1. EASY OPTION: open `192.168.0.5:3000` in your browser and hope it's an up to date build
 1. Clone the LJSoftware repository as above (you'll need Git installed on your laptop for this, if you don't you can download it as a zip which is also fine)
 1. Open a terminal, run `cd reactfront/build` and then `python -m http.server` and open the link it comes up with
 1. Enter the IP address from the Raspberry Pi into the website